react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 👋 Hi!

 🚨 Please read the following carefully before opening a new issue.
-Your issue may be closed if it doesn't provide the required pieces of information. 🚨
+Your issue probably will be closed if it doesn't follow the template. 🚨

 Before submitting a new issue, please:

-- Test using the latest release of the library, as maybe your bug has been already fixed.
+- Test using the latest release of the library in a React Native project, as maybe your bug has been already fixed.
+Please do not use Expo to reproduce bugs, because there might be a bug in Expo, not this library.
 - Check for possible duplicate issues, with possible answers.
-- Check on https://reactnative.directory if this package supports your target platform (Android, iOS, Expo, …)

 Still ready?
 Fill the template. 👇
 -->